 Have you seen the BORED Board?
 We’ve been using it for years in our home and clinic.
 It’s a fabulous way to re-direct your child/student when he is complaining of boredom.
-Let’s face it, children should learn the skill of playing on their own and finding an appropriate activitiy to do so.
+Let’s face it, children should learn the skill of playing on their own and finding an appropriate activity to do so.

-If we analyze time we may think of some time pieces used by our ancestors, the sun-dials.
+If we analyze time we may think of some timepieces used by our ancestors, the sun-dials.
 Did you know that even before that, observers used the changes in leaf movements in response to the sun to note the passage of time?
 It was important for people, even then, to get a visual representation of what time looked like.
-We base our entire lives by events on the calendar: birthdays, holidays, special events, etc. We go to work at a certain time and even our bodies seem to know when it’s lunch time!
+We base our entire lives by events on the calendar: birthdays, holidays, special events, etc. We go to work at a certain time and even our bodies seem to know when it’s lunchtime!
 According to the National Institute of Health, rhythms of life, known as circadian rhythms, are “produced by natural factors within the body, but they are also affected by signals from the environment.
-Circadian rhythms can influence sleep-wake cycles, hormone release, body temperature and other important bodily functions.
+Circadian rhythms can influence sleep-wake cycles, hormone release, body temperature, and other important bodily functions.
 They have been linked to various sleep disorders, such as insomnia. ”

 Why all of this technical stuff about rhythms?
 Often, we need to take a look at our own behaviors before we look at our students’, children’s, etc. We need to get a handle on what specific information we need to function before we can appropriately help those we care for.
 There are many ways to keep track of time.
 Clocks, watches, timers, calendars……yet, our children may not be as skilled as we are in visualizing time.
-It may look like wide open space with no beginning and no end.
+It may look like a wide-open space with no beginning and no end.
 True!

 So, there are many things we can use to assist our kids with the concept of free-time.
 First, we can provide them their own clock, visual timer (there’s even an app), or give them a verbal countdown of the time remaining.

 Looking for more fun activities for brain breaks?
 Check this out!